Large Trees and the Benefits They Offer

 Habitat for beneficial animals

-Large trees offer habitat space for a variety of beneficial insects, birds, and other animals, as well as providing a sympathetic environment for many species of plants, both domestic and wild.
+Large trees offer habitat space for a variety of beneficial insects, birds, and other animals and provide a sympathetic environment for many species of plants, both domestic and wild.
 When you establish these niche environments, you are, in effect doing everyone a favor—providing shelter for natural communities and reducing the number of toxic chemicals you may feel the need to purchase to control weed or insect issues.
 Trees also offer shade and shelter for outdoor your outdoor activities and regulate the soil-moisture balance, which can render property unpleasantly dry or waterlogged when it falls out of balance.